Keeping the Coffee Pot Hot

 “On behalf of the Crop Trust, I would like to thank CATIE’s management and genebank staff for providing Ehsan with the support he needed to carry out this important work,” said Stefan Schmitz, Executive Director of the Crop Trust.
 “The results of this study will allow CATIE to assess how best to move forward in the years to come, to be sure the coffee diversity they maintain on behalf of the whole world under the Plant Treaty remains safe and available.”

 “We are committed to supporting their efforts – more so, knowing that CATIE presently does not have the financial means to carry out the recommendations of the report.
-And we will continue to help build a global system for the conversation of the diversity of this crop that will undoubtedly benefit coffee lovers everywhere,” he concluded.
+And we will continue to help build a global system for the conservation of the diversity of this crop that will undoubtedly benefit coffee lovers everywhere,” he concluded.

 The in-depth study was made possible thanks to the generous support provided by FELCO, a Swiss, family-owned tool making company.